Day 1: Thursday, May 16

 Description

-Increased understanding about pain among players, coaches, front office personnel, and others within an elite sport environment can enhance care.
+Increased understanding about pain among coaches, front office personnel and others within an athletic ecosystem can enhance care and the environments in which care is provided.
 Equally important is the ability to distill complex science into comprehensible and clinically meaningful information for the athlete and health and performance staff to reduce injury burden and optimize performance.
 This panel will provide a review of the physiology and psychology of pain, the contextual factors that impact the pain experience, and the skills to enable healthcare professionals to better understand, communicate with, and provide higher quality care to the injured athlete with enhanced communication and understanding.

 10:55 AM